tusmm/CSA-PLUS/README.txt

 Run hw_run.py

-Use incomplete.py to manage improperly formatted file names Use data_compile.py to import data into google sheets using API
+Use incomplete.py to manage improperly formatted file names Use inc_rezip.py to rezip files in the incomplete folder Use data_compile.py to import data into google sheets using API

 INCLUDED (assignment-specific test files):